dgoldman30/Chess-Engine/README.md

 # Chess AI

-This is a simple Java-based Chess AI that uses a basic minimax algorithm with alpha-beta pruning (IN PROGRESS) to determine the best move.
+This is a simple Java-based Chess AI that uses a basic minimax algorithm with alpha-beta pruning to determine the best move.

 ## How to Run the Code